 Blogging has changed my life.
 In fact, the daily discipline of blogging has had profound impacts in many areas of my life, but especially in my financial life.

 In order to write quality blog posts, you not only need to share your personal experience, but you also need to do your research.

-I learn a ton reading about other financial strategies, which has helped me make small profitable tweaks to my own.
+I learn a ton by reading about other financial strategies.
+This has helped me make small profitable tweaks to my own.

 If you want to build wealth and achieve financial independence, the fastest way to do it is to build daily habits that maximize your earning, saving, and investing gains.